 - 1. In order to obtain a positive recommendation on continuation of studies, the student must have obtained at least 42 EC by the end of the first year of enrolment. - 2.
-Students who receive a binding negative recommendation on continuation of studies cannot enroll in the following Bachelor's programme offered by the Faculty during the subsequent three academic years: - Culturele antropologie en ontwikkelingssociologie.
+Students who receive a binding negative recommendation on continuation of studies cannot enroll in the following Bachelor's programme offered by the Faculty during the subsequent three academic years: - Culturele antropologie en ontwikkelingssociologie; - Cultural Anthropology and Development Sociology. - 3.
+Exemptions are taken into account by the BSA committee in determining whether the norm has been met. - 4.
+Students whose enrollment was terminated before 1 February (deregistration request before 1 February) will also not receive a recommendation on continuation of studies. - 5.
+Students to whom the BSA Committee has granted a postponement of the recommendation in the first academic year will receive the recommendation in the second academic year.